 Xiaomi Redmi 6 Pro has a 5.84-inch FHD+ 2.5D curved glass display supporting 2280 x 1080 pixels with a 19:9 aspect ratio.
 It will possibly be powered by Snapdragon 625 octa-core processor clocking at 2GHz.

 Running Android 8.1 Oreo with MIUI 9.5, the phone has three storage variants: 2/16GB, 3/32GB, and 4/64GB in terms of RAM and inbuilt memory.
 It can be expanded up to 256GB via microSD.
 It’s a Hybrid Dual SIM phone, so there’s no dedicated slot for the memory card.

 Regarding the camera, Redmi 6 Pro bears a 12 MP primary lens with LED flash, and the second lens hasn’t been disclosed.
-The front camera is bearing a 5 MP lens.
+The front camera bears a 5 MP lens.
 The handset will carry a 4,000mAh typical or 3,900mAh minimum battery.

 Among other features are a fingerprint scanner, an infrared sensor, 4G VoLTE, Bluetooth 5, GPS+GLONASS, and Wi-Fi 802.11 a/b/g/n (2.4GHz+5GHz).
 Weighing 178 grams, the device measures 149.33 x 71.68 x 8.75mm.

 The color options for Redmi 6 Pro are Black, White, Red, Blue, Grey, Pink, Silver, Gold, and Rose Gold.
-The phone along with other recently certified models and Mi 8 may be announced in China on May 31.
-Xiaomi said that they are to introduce several of their new products, and this also includes MIUI 10 and Mi Band 3.
+The phone and other recently certified models and Mi 8 may be announced in China on May 31.
+Xiaomi said they are to introduce several of their new products, including MIUI 10 and Mi Band 3.